rockwellwindsor/SD-CARND-P5-Vehicle-Tracking/README.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

+* How did you reduce false positives in the pipeline to make it more reliable?

+I was able to reduce false positives by tweaking the scale, ystart and ystop variables and scale.

+* Did you apply thresholding in order to improve on the performance of the classifier?

 I applied the a threshold using the code below, taken from stage 35 of the course.

 Inside the process image function.
 I ended up setting this to 0 and just narrowing down the region.